50 Years Ago: Badfinger Falls Apart After ‘Wish You Were Here’

 Wish You Were Here, the last album to feature all four of Badfinger's classic-era members, works as a prime example of this star-crossed band's woes.

 As well-crafted and engaging as it is, this November 1974 project failed to even crack the Billboard Top 100.
-Within a period of months, group leader Pete Ham had killed himself.
+Within a period of months, group leader Pete Ham had died by suicide.

 "We didn't get the chance to become ourselves, 'cause that's where the career ended," late founding drummer Mike Gibbins told Badfinger biographer Dan Matovina in 2001.
 "It's sad, but true.
 You can imagine the shit we would have done.
 It would have been nice."